moehriegitt/hob3l/doc/scadformat.md

   * If the result of the projection is empty:
       * OpenSCAD ignores the projection in `intersection` and `difference`,
-      * Hob3l does not ignore this for this reason, in order to ensure that which child is ignored can be determined from the syntax alone, without evaluating anything.
+      * Hob3l does not ignore this for this reason, in order to ensure that which child is ignored can be determined without evaluating anything.
 Hob3l ignores this exactly if all the children of `projection` are ignored, i.e., the criterion is the same as with `rotate` etc.